nkolban/duktape-esp32/docs/classes.md

   * `a` - Appending.
 File is created if it does not exist.
   * `a+` - Reading and writing.
 File is created if it does not exist.

 The return is a file descriptor.
+An exception is thrown on error.

 For example: